rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Ask any elderly person and they will often confirm: their pain is on the joints, tendons and ligaments.

 The muscles?
 They work fine.

-Lets also remember that modern life has some levels of comfort that, instead of positively stress our joints and ligaments, make them worse.

 The idea of keeping our joints and ligaments healthier is a sustainable concern.
 It has important future consequences for our health and range of motion.